eleda77/eleda77.github.io/docs/vocab_list.md

 **ambry** - a recessed cupboard in the wall of a church near the altar, used to store sacred vessels, etc; a small cupboard or other storage space

 **amortize** - to gradually reduce or write off the cost or value of (something, such as an asset)

+**ampoule** - a sealed glass capsule containing a liquid, especially a measured quantity ready for injecting

 **anathema** - something or someone that one vehemently dislikes; a strong curse